-To be fair it there is not enough oil used for non-stick purposes food can stick in any pot or pan if cooking at high heat.
+To be fair if there is not enough oil used when cooking – for non-stick purposes food can stick in any pot or pan if cooking at high heat.

 Have you ever wondered what ingredients stain enameled cast iron?

-There are certain types of food that will stick more than others these are food that will caramelize, stick and burn easily and quickly such as
+There are certain types of food that will stick more than others these are food that will caramelize, stick and burn easily and quickly.

 Some of these ingredients are:

 It is not only the types of ingredients that stain the enamel but the cooking process itself.
-If you have any light-colored cookware it will absorb the color of foods that are cooked in it but also particles will stick and burn.
-So even when this is removed discoloration can occur.
+If you have any light-colored cookware it will not only absorb the color of foods that are cooked in it but also particles will stick and burn.
+So even when the food is removed and pot cleaned well discoloration can occur.

 Cooking utensils ideally should be wooden, plastic, or silicone when preparing meals in an enamel cast iron pot or pan.

 Metal will scratch or chip the enamel and this will be a base for all other particles/oil/burn/sticky buildup.

 There is a lot of information out there about what utensils and accessories you need when preparing food with Dutch ovens.
 In my article here I have done all the work for you so you only have to purchase what you really need.
 A lot of pieces you will already have at home…